 I have two scenarios on AAPL here, and given the size of AAPL the way that goes is very important for the wider market.
 On the bullish scenario the H&S target in the 590-600 area set up a test of the 200 DMA before the next move up.
 AAPL tested the 200 DMA at 587 yesterday so the downside target on that scenario has now been met.

-scenario AAPL keeps falling into the 567.5 area, reversing there at a possible H&S neckline before a bounce into the 610-20 area lasting a couple of weeks.
-On the next neckline break below 567.5 the target would be in the 430 area, but the real target would be long term trendline support
+On the bearish scenario AAPL keeps falling into the 567.5 area, reversing there at a possible H&S neckline before a bounce into the 610-20 area lasting a couple of weeks.
+On the next neckline break below 567.5 the target would be in the 430 area, but the real target would be long term trendline support slightly over 400.

 Either way I would be expecting either a strong bounce here, or $20 or so lower, and the first candidate low has now been reached: